WenqingZong/crab_dbg/README.md

  tensor([4, 5, 6])
 ```

 The result of this code will return the variable names and their corresponding values.
-This repo also contains tests which you can use to vaidate that crab_dbg works correctly.
+This repo also contains tests which you can use to validate that crab_dbg works correctly.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.